My Covid-19 Rules

 Everybody has been very understanding during all of this, and I would like to thank all my customers for their kindness and support.
 Let’s continue to work together to keep all of us as safe as possible.

 As for my reasons, most of you who know me also know that I am a breast cancer survivor and went through Lyme disease a few years ago.
-On top of that I recently finished my last of six chemo treatments for NLPHL, a rare type of Hodgkin’s lymphoma.
+On top of that I had to have more chemo treatments during the pandemic for NLPHL, a rare type of Hodgkin’s lymphoma.
 As you can imagine, my immune system is still severely compromised.
-I am fully vaccinated, including a fast track booster shot.
-But Hodgkin’s lymphoma is a cancer of the immune system, and no one knows how effective the vaccine is in my special case, and I’d rather be safe than sorry.
+Hodgkin’s lymphoma is a cancer of the immune system, and no one knows how effective the vaccine is in my special case, and I’d rather be safe than sorry.
 Omicron and its variants are airborne, plexiglass barriers are pretty much useless, and good ventilation is essential.
-Meeting outside while wearing masks reduces the risk of transmission dramatically.
+Meeting outside while wearing a mask reduces the risk of transmission dramatically.
 Thank you for understanding.